Keszi94/gamer_corner/README.md

 The website is comprised of four pages, three of which are accessible from the navigation menu (home page, sign up page & upcoming events page).
 The fourth page is a thank you page which is shown once a user submits the form on the sign up page.

 * All pages on the wbsite have:
    * A responsive navigation bar at the top which allows the user to navigate through the site.
 To the left of the navigation bar is the text Gamer Corner.
 To the right of the navigation bar are the links to the websites pages (home, sign up, upcoming events).
     When viewing with mobile devices the navigation links change to a burger toggler.
 This was implemented to give the site a clean look and to promote a good user experience, as users are used to seeing the burger icon when on mobile devices to navigate a site.
     The navbar's dropdown menu has a solid background on the sign up and upcoming events pages to make the text visible over the text on the page behind it.
 The dropdown's background is transparent on the home page so that the picture behind it is not cut.
    * A footer which contains social media icon links to instagram, facebook, tiktok, twitter and youtube.
- * The Thank ypu page do not have links or a footer because the page automatically redirects to the home page after ten seconds.
+   * The Thank you page do not have links or a footer because the page automatically redirects to the home page after ten seconds.

 * Home page: